melonproject-archive/documentation/chapters/factory.md

     uint[] _feePeriods,
     address[] _exchanges,
     address[] _adapters,
-    address _quoteAsset,
+    address _denominationAsset,
     address _nativeAsset,
     address[] _defaultAssets,
     bool[] _takesCustody,
     address _priceSource
-) step(1)`
+) componentNotSet(managersToHubs[msg.sender])`

 This public function takes the following parameters and initiates the set up process of a Melon fund.
-The function implements the `step()` modifier with a value of "1", ensuring that this is the first function executed in the Melon fund setup process.
+The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function requires that the Version is not shut down.
 The function then creates a new `Hub` owned by `msg.sender` with the `name` provided.
 The `Hub` is then added to the `managersToHubs` mapping, mapped to the `msg.sender` (manager).
 A `Settings` struct is constructed from the requisite parameter values and is added to the `managersToSettings` mapping, mapped to the `msg.sender` (manager).
 Finally, the function the proceeds to populate the managersToComponents mapping by mapping the `msg.sender` (manager) address to the following individual `Component` elements: `priceSource`, `registry`, `version`, `engine` and `mlnToken`.
 &nbsp;

+`function createAccounting()
-`function createAccounting() step(2) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].accounting) amguPayable payable`

 This public function creates the Accounting spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
-The function implements the `step()` modifier with a value of "2", ensuring that this is the second function executed in the Melon fund setup process.
+The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

+`function createFeeManager()
-`function createFeeManager() step(3) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].feeManager) amguPayable payable`

 This public function creates the FeeManager spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
-The function implements the `step()` modifier with a value of "3", ensuring that this is the third function executed in the Melon fund setup process.
+The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

+`function createParticipation()
-`function createParticipation() step(4) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].participation) amguPayable payable`

 This public function creates the Participation spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
-The function implements the `step()` modifier with a value of "4", ensuring that this is the fourth function executed in the Melon fund setup process.
+TThe function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

+`function createPolicyManager()
-`function createPolicyManager() step(5) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].policyManager) amguPayable payable`

 This public function creates the PolicyManager spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
-The function implements the `step()` modifier with a value of "5", ensuring that this is the fifth function executed in the Melon fund setup process.
+The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

+`function createShares()
-`function createShares() step(6) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].shares) amguPayable payable`

 This public function creates the Shares spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
-The function implements the `step()` modifier with a value of "6", ensuring that this is the sixth function executed in the Melon fund setup process.
+The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

+`function createTrading()
-`function createTrading() step(7) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].trading) amguPayable payable`

 This public function creates the Trading spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
-The function implements the `step()` modifier with a value of "7", ensuring that this is the seventh function executed in the Melon fund setup process.
+The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

+`function createVault()
-`function createVault() step(8) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].vault) amguPayable payable`

 This public function creates the Vault spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
-The function implements the `step()` modifier with a value of "8", ensuring that this is the eighth function executed in the Melon fund setup process.
+The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

+`function completeSetup()
-`function completeSetup() step(9) amguPayable payable`
+amguPayable payable`

 This public function completes the set up of a Melon fund.
-The `Hub` address is added to the `hubExists` mapping.
+The function ensure the `childExists` mapping does not contain the `hub` address, then adds the `hub` address.
 The function then sets all of the `hub`'s spokes, routing, permissions and then adds the `hub` address to the `funds` state variable address array.
 The new Melon fund is then registered with the Version Registry.
-The function deletes the msg.sender's entry in the `managersToSettings` mapping and finally emits the `NewFund()` event, logging all parameter values as specified above.
-The function implements the `step()` modifier with a value of "9", ensuring that this is the ninth and final function executed in the Melon fund setup process.
+The function finally emits the `NewFund()` event, logging all parameter values as specified above.
+The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

 `function getFundById(uint withId) public view returns (address)`